You asked, we listened. Follower question of the week.

 If you’re thinking, that’s great, but who’s eating stacks on stacks of slices of white bread?
 Good, you’re right, that’s the point.
 Three slices of white bread as an afternoon snack is an odd choice.
 But at the same time, a grande soy latte is a pretty normalized afternoon pick-me-up.
 Not only do people have no qualms about heading to the coffee shop to order one up, but for some people, that’s an integral part of their daily routine; they have a grande soy latte every afternoon, Monday through Friday.
 Well, here’s the kicker.
 That seemingly innocuous grande soy latte is 41 grams of carbs.
 Now, picture that stack of 3 slices of white bread again.
 That latte is almost 3 slices of white bread!
 Imagine, THREE slices of white bread, between lunch and dinner, just over that 4pm hump!
 Makes you think twice about that latte now, huh?

 SO THE PURPOSE OF THIS IS…

-Essentially, speaking in terms of slices of white bread is a visualization exercise that helps people conceptualize whether a food is has a lot of carbs (and thus will take up more space in their glycogen stores) or a little.
-And like we mentioned before, less carbs ingested = less net carbs = greater chance your body burns fat for fuel.
-Because it is in the absence of net carbs that your body begins to burn fat for fuel.
+Speaking in terms of slices of white bread is a visualization exercise that helps people conceptualize whether a food has a lot of carbs (and thus will take up more space in their glycogen stores) or a little.
+And like we mentioned before, less carbs ingested = less net carbs = greater chance your body burns fat for fuel because it is in the absence of net carbs that your body begins to burn fat for fuel.

 Could you say this principle in and of itself is the greatest thing since sliced bread?
 We won’t argue against it!